Deep dive: what is a fund?

 When you invest in a fund, your money is combined with other investors’ money and invested according to a strategy – either by a fund manager or an automated system.
 Your returns go up or down based on how those investments perform.
 You don’t own the individual companies directly – you own a slice of the whole fund.

 Funds mean you don’t have to pick individual stocks or follow the markets daily.
 Just open a Stocks & Shares ISA, choose a fund, and let it do the work.
 It takes minutes to set up – start today.
+And remember, money invested for five or more years typically outperforms cash, but your investments can go up and down in value along the way.
+ISA and tax rules apply.

 Active vs passive funds